awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ]
 ```

-For more information, see [Private Registry Authentication for Tasks](private-auth.md)\.
+For more information, see [Private registry authentication for tasks](private-auth.md)\.

 ## Clusters<a name="fargate-clusters"></a>

 Clusters may contain tasks using both the Fargate and EC2 launch types\.
 When viewing your clusters in the AWS Management Console, Fargate and EC2 task counts are displayed separately\.

-For more information about Amazon ECS clusters, including a walkthrough for creating a cluster, see [Amazon ECS Clusters](clusters.md)\.
+For more information about Amazon ECS clusters, including a walkthrough for creating a cluster, see [Amazon ECS clusters](clusters.md)\.

 ## Fargate Spot<a name="fargate-spot"></a>